 Our Complaints Policy

-Our client services partner is Lucy Tarrant.
+Our complaints director is Lucy Tarrant.
 She is based at 15a Brighton Place, Brighton, BN1 1HJ.
 Lucy can be contacted on 0333 400 4499 or by email at email@example.com.
 She will deal with your complaint.
 Please contact her whenever you wish.

-- If your complaint is about the amount you have been charged, please note the following wording which appears on the reverse side of the invoice that has been sent to you:
+7. If your complaint is about the amount that you have been charged, please note the following wording which appears on the reverse side of the invoice that has been sent to you:

 NOTICE OF YOUR RIGHTS